 When it’s difficult to hear alarms, announcements and instructions, you put yourself at constant risk.
 If you live alone without a hearing aid or other devices, you’re likely to miss the phone ringing or a doorbell.
 When you’re out and about, it’s important to hear announcements, like evacuations, or other dangers like an oncoming vehicle.

 Get back to doing the things you love

 It’s common to avoid social situations and group activities because you’re embarrassed about having to ask people to repeat themselves.
 You may stop doing things you love, like listening to music or watching movies because you can’t hear them.
-Treating your hearing loss lets you get back to communicating with friends and family as normal.
-An audiologist will help you to find a solution that suits your everyday needs, so it can be tailored to your job, hobbies or lifestyle.
+Treating your hearing loss helps you get back to communicating with friends and family as normal.
+An audiologist can help you to find a solution that suits your everyday needs, so it can be tailored to your job, hobbies or lifestyle.

 Reconnect with your friends and family

-Australian Hearing audiologist Janette Thorburn says clients that have hidden or ignored hearing loss for years report a huge increase in the quality of their lives, as well as the lives of their families and loved ones.
+Hearing Australia audiologist Janette Thorburn says clients that have hidden or ignored hearing loss for years report a huge increase in the quality of their lives, as well as the lives of their families and loved ones.

-“I had one daughter burst into tears when she relayed the joy of hearing her father have an in-depth conversation with his grandchild for the very first time and then another woman who burst into tears because it was the first time in 20 years that she’d been able to communicate easily with her husband Hearing devices can change people’s lives”
+“I had one daughter burst into tears when she relayed the joy of hearing her father have an in-depth conversation with his grandchild for the very first time and then another woman who burst into tears because it was the first time in 20 years that she’d been able to communicate easily with her husband.
+Hearing devices can change people’s lives”

 Don’t wait.
 Speak to one of our hearing professionals today or pop into any centre for a free* 15-minute hearing check, and rediscover the sounds you love.
 Find a hearing centre.

 If your ready for a full hearing assessment, take this referral form to your GP for them to sign.
 Then bring it along to your appointment.